Solution Focused - Rapid Cognitive - Time Line Therapy This Combination De-Hypnotises Your Unwanted Issues

 All Behaviour Has A Positive Intention

-Your unconscious mind acts as to protect you and keep you safe.
-Every moment it is processing millions of pieces of information, sensory received, filtering this information with the purpose of determining what in your environment is likely to cause you harm and secondarily, what might be beneficial.
+Every moment it is processing thousands of pieces of information, sensorily received, filtering this information with the purpose of determining what in your environment is likely to cause you harm, and secondarily, what might be beneficial.

-Contemporary stress might be relationships, work dead lines, life choices, time targets, etc, miss learnt information perceived to be harmful, spiders, mice, moths, birds etc.,
+Contemporary stress might be relationships, work dead lines, life choices, time targets, etc, and yet we are still physically responding as if we are about to be harmed.

-It was our development from this period of our evolution, that we developed the flight or fight response that we refer to as stress, and we are still responding as if we are living in these ancient situations, fighting for our lives.
+It was during our development from an earlier period of evolution, that we developed the flight fight or freeze response that we refer to as stress, and we are still responding as if we are living in those earlier situations, fighting for our lives.

 This can disrupt our equilibrium in a modern domestic world.

-These feelings are the struggle between your unconscious mind trying to motivate you away from the threat and your conscious mind fighting to give its best performance.
-Here you can see why we consider, all behaviour has a purpose with positive intent, even when that behaviour is having a negative effect, it has a positive intention.
+These feelings are the struggle between our unconscious mind trying to motivate us away from the threat, and our conscious mind fighting to give its best performance.
+Here you can see why we consider all behaviour to have a purpose with positive intent, even when that behaviour is having a negative effect, it has a positive intention.

-Part of the fight or flight response is the butterflies in the stomach.
-The dry mouth and change in breathing.
-Another dynamic is that blood will move from the brain, we don’t need to think to fight or run away.
-So you can think or feel in a basic way, but not both at the same time.
-The moment the feeling of anxiety or nervousness reaches a certain level we become physically less able to think – that is why our mind goes blank and we struggle to remain coherent.
+Part of the fight, flight or freeze response is the butterflies in the stomach, the dry mouth, and the change in breathing.
+The blood moving from the brain to fuel muscles is another dynamic of this response.
+We do not need to be intellectual to fight, or run away.
+The moment the feeling of anxiety or nervousness reaches a certain level we become physically less able to think and remember, that is why our mind goes blank, and we struggle to remain coherent.

-However, if there any life threatening hamsters around, you will be able to move rather quickly.
+However, if there are life threatening hamsters around, you will be able to move rather quickly.

 This model of mental functioning can be used to explain the basis of many problems.